 The snath is the long, wooden shaft the blade attaches to.
 It carries the handles the mower grips when using the scythe.
 Our snaths are made from light weight ash.
 The handles are birch and the stem for the lower handle is maple.

 Each snath includes a shaft, two handles, a stem and the ring clamp that holds the blade in place.
 Our snaths are custom made to fit the individual mower based on height, leg length, cubit and blade choice.

 We supply two types of snaths – a bent model and a straight model.
 The bent snath turns up at a slight angle near the blade end.
 It looks a bit like a hockey stick.
-(See drawing below.)
+(See drawing above.)